Local 2-separators: Explorer neighbourhood

 In a sense the next lemma says that local 2-components sitting at a local 2-separator are local (in that they contain a short path between the neighbours of the two separating vertices).

 \begin{lem}[Local 2-Connectivity Lemma] Let $\{v,w\}$ be an $r$-local 2-separator in an $r$-locally 2-connected graph $G$.
-For every connected component $k$ of the punctured explorer-neighbourhood $\expl(v,w)-v-w$, there is a cycle $o'$ of length at most $r$ containing the vertices $v$ and $w$, and $o'$ contains a vertex of the component $k$ and of a different component of $\expl(v,w)-v-w$. \end{lem}
+For every connected component $k$ of the punctured explorer-neighbourhood $\expl(v,w)-v-w$, there is a cycle $o'$ of length at most $r$ containing the vertices $v$ and $w$, and $o'$ contains a vertex of the component $k$ and $o'$ contains an edge incident with $v$ whose other endvertex is a vertex not in $k$. \end{lem}

 \begin{proof} Let $k=k_1$ be an arbitrary component of the punctured explorer-neighbourhood $\expl(v,w)-v-w$, and let $k_2$ be the union of all other components of the punctured explorer-neighbourhood $\expl(v,w)-v-w$, which is nonempty as $\{v,w\}$ is a local 2-separator.
 If one component of $\expl(v,w)-v-w$ had only one of the vertices $v$ and $w$ in its neighbourhood, then that vertex would be a local cutvertex.
 However, this is not possible as $G$ is $r$-locally 2-connected by assumption.
 Hence all components of $\expl(v,w)-v-w$ have both vertices $v$ and $w$ in their neighbourhood.
 In particular, the vertex $v$ is adjacent to vertices of $k_1$ and $k_2$.